SimiaCryptus/qqn-optimizer/papers/intro/content.md

 * **Extremely noisy gradients**: L-BFGS-Conservative when QQN variants show instability
 * **Large scale**: Adam variants maintain linear complexity

-These results suggest that practitioners should default to QQN variants given their statistical dominance (54W-0L-5T best case, 70-100% success rates), while maintaining specialized methods for specific use cases where efficiency or domain-specific performance is critical.
+These results suggest that practitioners should default to QQN variants given their statistical dominance across the benchmark suite, while maintaining specialized methods for specific use cases where efficiency or domain-specific performance is critical.
 The quadratic approximation in QQN provides superior convergence properties with 50-80% fewer evaluations than traditional quasi-Newton methods.

 ## Future Directions